 Some other side effects Actos users have reported include:

 - Edema (fluid retention)

 Victims of Actos side effects may be entitled to compensation for medical expenses, lost wages and their pain and suffering.
-If you believe that your medical problems are a result of taking Actos or another dangerous drug, contact the attorneys at Stephens, Anderson & Cummings for a free case review.
+If you believe that your medical problems are a result of taking Actos or another dangerous drug, contact a personal injury attorney at Stephens, Anderson & Cummings for a free case review.